Join in Pilot Cutter Events

-This event is organised by ourselves, with a lot of help from local businesses and St Mawes Sailing Club as Race Co-Ordinators, St Mawes Pier & Harbour Company and Fowey Harbour Commissioners as hosts and the pilot cutter owners themselves.
+This event is organised by ourselves, with a lot of help from local businesses and St Mawes Sailing Club as Race Co-Ordinators, St Mawes Pier & Harbour Company and Fowey Harbour Commissioners, other sponsors as hosts and the pilot cutter owners themselves.
 Many of the vessels are owned by private owners but Eve of St Mawes and Annabel J are both charter vessels so you can become race crew on either pilot cutter for this event.
 If you book early enough you can bring a group and charter the whole boat or both.
 St Austell Brewery are very kind sponsors - with Tribute Beer for crews.

 The Pilot Cutter Review will follows a similar format each year, but we are always looking for ways of making it more fun for the crews.